smart48/larak8/README.md

 ## Services

-Services will be found using
+Services - only load balancer for now - will be found using:

 ```
 kubectl get svc